Heka9/NFT-marketplace/README.md

 * HTML5, CSS3: Modern web technologies are utilized to create a clean and semantic structure with appealing styling.
 * JavaScript: JavaScript enhances interactivity and enables the functionality of counters, animations, and sliders throughout the site.
-* Sliders: JavaScript libraries (Swiper.js) provide an interactive and visually appealing experience.
+* Sliders: JavaScript library (Swiper.js) provide an interactive and visually appealing experience.

 **You can see the work on the link below.** https://heka9.github.io/NFT-marketplace